Skip to content

 Fees

-You can reconcile Revenue Recognition fees with the Balance change from activity report by following the steps from data reconciliation.
-Stripe fees for charges paid before March are not displayed to prevent showing only a portion of the total fee.
+You can reconcile Stripe Revenue Recognition fees with the Balance change from activity report by following the steps from data reconciliation.
+We don’t display Stripe fees for charges paid before March to prevent showing only a portion of the total fee.
 As a result, discrepancies might arise when these fees are associated with charges in later periods, such as during disputes.

 Stripe fees are booked against the Fees account on a cash basis.